Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   challenged Hedin/Freya Familia to recognize and forge such material.
 * **The Challenge:** Hedin, intrigued by the revised argument and the anomalous combat display (and perhaps subconsciously registering Isaiah's intense spirit or the subtle 'protagonist aura'), did not dismiss him this time.
-  Instead, he issued an impossible condition for future consideration: Gain Falna, enter the Dungeon, and achieve * *Level 2 faster than any adventurer in Guild history**.
+  Instead, he issued an impossible condition for future consideration: Gain Falna, enter the Dungeon, and achieve Level 2 faster than any adventurer in Guild history.
 Only upon presenting Guild proof of this feat would Hedin grant him a personal audience.
 Failure or returning early was met with an implicit, severe threat.
 He then shut the door, leaving Isaiah with this daunting task.